Breville Fast Slow Pro Review

 The crème de la crème of the Fast Slow Pro's user experience is its pressure release button.
-This lets you press a button on the front of the machine, a good 10 inches away from the pressure valve, to release all the pent-up steam.
+This design lets you press a button on the front of the machine, a good 10 inches away from the pressure valve, to release all the pent-up steam.
 We found this far preferable to all of the other models, which require you to flip the valve yourself with your hand right next to the resulting tower of steam.
-While we never felt unsafe doing this (you'd have to really try actually get your hand in the way of the steam) the button felt much more convenient and a bit less stressful.
+While we never felt unsafe doing this (you'd have to try to get your hand in the way of the steam), the button felt much more convenient and a bit less stressful.

 The Fast Slow Pro also offers more pressure settings than any other model.
-Most let you set the pressure to low, normal, or high, while this machine offers 10 distinct settings.
-We didn't find this to really make a difference in terms of cooking quality, but it is a helpful feature if you like to really tinker with your recipes.
+Most let you set the pressure to low, normal, or high, while this machine provides ten distinct settings.
+We didn't find this made a difference in cooking quality, but it is a helpful feature if you like to tinker with your recipes.
 Here again, it offers a small but noticeable improvement over the competition for a much bigger price tag.
 The other models we tested could still make great meat and good rice, so you'll have to consider if those minor improvements are worth the extra cost.

 Ease of Cleaning

 This metric was where the Fast Slow Pro didn't come out on top.